 ALS is my refinement the Recursive Least Squares (RLS) estimator advocated by Sargent (1993, 1999) and by Evans and Honkapohja (2001).
 It can parsimoniously estimate a general linear regression with time-varying parameters.
 See McCulloch (2024) below for details and references.
-In that paper I find that a simplistic AR(0) model of monthly PCE inflation with a time-varying constant and no autoregressive parameters, as in the early Adaptive Expectations model, can easily be globally rejected in favor of a model with time-varying AR(1) transients.
+In that paper I find that the elementary AR(0) model of monthly PCE inflation with a time-varying constant and no autoregressive parameters, as in the early Adaptive Expectations model, can easily be globally rejected in favor of a model with timevarying AR(1) transients.
 However, AR(1) cannot be globally rejected in favor of AR(2), AR(3), or AR(4).
-The likelihood-maximizing noise/signal ratio of 21.2 months implies an average lag of 21.7 months after the initial warm-up.
+The likelihood-maximizing noise/signal ratio of 21.0 months implies an average lag of 21.5 months.